thebigfilecom/thebigfile-com-dev/submodules/samples/rust/performance_counters/README.md

 Note, how the current message execution counter (~6M instructions) is much different from the call context counter (~19M instructions).

-### Step 6: Check the Internet Computer replica terminal window for more details
+### Step 6: Check the BigFile replica terminal window for more details

 Example replica log output: